Leadership Training & Coaching in London, UK

-Emotional Intelligence leadership training gets to the heart of managements' needs.
+Leadership training based on emotional intelligence gets to the heart of managements' needs.
 These are not 'one-size fits all' prescriptive programmes.
 They build high performance by tapping into and building the natural leadership skills of your people, based on their needs.
 It's proven to build leadership success through increased personal and group awareness and better self-management.

-- EQ personal coaching - EQ one-2-one coaching based on EQ testing and analysis.
+- Leadership coaching - EQ one-2-one coaching based on EQ testing and analysis.
 Led by experienced Leadership Coach - Philip Gimmack.

 - Team Profiling- Test your team's EQ and develop exactly what they need to thrive

 - Engagement training - Designed to motivate and engage - we'll show you exactly how to build synergies across departments and all staff

 FREE EQ taster

-There's no better way to gain first-hand experience of EQ than through our personal one-2-one EQ leadership programme and hone your personal leadership skills.
+There's no better way to gain first-hand experience of EQ than through our personal EQ leadership programme and hone your personal leadership skills.